joadnacer/jdz_allocator/README.md

 Benchmarks consist of 75,000,000 linearly distributed allocations of 1-80000 bytes per thread, with no cross-thread frees.
 This is an unrealistic benchmark, and will be improved to further guide development.

 jdz_allocator's default configuration performs competitively but is significantly slower than rpmalloc at high contention.
-The global allocator's performance is consistently matching rpmalloc's (*), remaining within the margin of error, with considerably less memory usage.
+The global allocator's performance is consistently matching rpmalloc's, remaining within the margin of error, with considerably less memory usage.

 Benchmarks were run on an 8 core Intel i7-11800H @2.30GHz on Linux in ReleaseFast mode.

 Benchmarks can be run as follows: `zig run -O ReleaseFast src/bench.zig -lc -- [num_threads...]`.

 src/bench.zig in this repo does not contain rpmalloc or zimalloc - more complete benchmarks will eventually be posted to a parallel repository.

-(*) it is in reality slightly slower due to the overhead of mutex calls - these will be reduced/removed in future.

 ### Performance
 ![image](https://i.imgur.com/54mAujT.png)